el2610br/MNXB11-project-EVA/README.md

 ### MNXB11-project-EVA (Ellen, Verena & Andreas)
 ## About
-This is the README, duh.
 It is for the project done in MNXB11 in 2024 by the lovely group EVA!

 ## Overview